frytoli/bachanalysis/README.md

   - [x] Preprocess
 - [x] Dockerize
 - [ ] Collect all the datas!
-- [ ] "Transform" the data into a fifth data set
+- [x] "Transform" the data into a fifth data set
   - [x] Pre-process contestant photos (face images and dlib landmarks)
   - [x] Rule of thirds evaluation
   - [x] Rule of fifths evaluation
   - [x] Golden ratio evaluation
+- [x] Evaluate "places" of all contestants from their elimination weeks and update data in ds2 (because this data is specific to the contestants in each season of The Bachelor/Bachelorette only)

 ### Model and Store Data